anishsheikh/Dell-5559-OpenCore/README.md

 Sleepwake (99.99 fixed)
-powermanagement(CpuFriend by Default, ssdt available also) kexts for IntelCard not enabled find the guide and fix if you need it.
+powermanagement(CpuFriend by Default, ssdt available also) kexts for IntelCard not enabled find the guide on openintelwireless and fix if you need it.